carlosivanr/hugo_website/content/post/2021-05-04-two-way-anova/index.markdown

 projects: []
 ---

-One of the features of R programming is that there is a ton of flexibility in how to program statistical analyes.
+One of the features of R programming is that there is a large amount of flexibility in how to program statistical analyes.
 In this post, I will cover three different ways of conducting two-way ANOVAs.
-I will be using the jmv, rstatix, car, and base R functions.
+I will be using the jmv, rstatix, and base R functions.
 For this demo, we will utilize an example with the chapter_7_table_5 data from the AMCP package.
-This particular dataset, we have hypothetical data from an experiment that tests the presence or absence of biofeedback in combination with three different drugs on measures of hypertension.
+In this particular dataset, we have hypothetical experiment that tests the presence or absence of biofeedback in combination with three different drugs on measures of hypertension.
 The Feedback group is coded as a 1 or a 2 where 1 indicates the participants received biofeedback and 2 indicates participants did not receive biofeedback.
 Drug is coded as 1, 2, or 3, and specifies one of three hypothetical drugs that purportedly reduce blood pressure.
-Scores refer to a measure of blood pressure where lower values are better.
+Finally, Scores refer to a measure of blood pressure where lower values are better.

 {{< tabs tabTotal="3" tabID="1" tabName1="jmv" tabID="2" tabName2="rstatix" tabID="3" tabName3="base R" >}}